mide-dev/GPT_LLAMA_Web_Accessibility_Code/README.md

 # ASSESSING LLMs FOR WEB ACCESSIBILITY

 ## SETING UP LOCALLY
-- to set this up locally, download/clone the repo and run `npm install`
+- to set this up locally, download/clone the repo and run `npm install`.
-- then open the `main.js` file, scroll to the bottom, you'll see the function call `runAnalysis()` with parameters.
-- run the `main.js` function via the node terminal -> `node main.js`.
+- run the `app.js` function via the node terminal -> `node app.js`.
+(Make sure to provide some URLs before running this)

 ## Description
 - The `Main.js` script is the entry point.